 One thing that stands Cala d'Or apart from other smaller towns in Majorca is delicious food.
 Tuck into fresh seafood and the best Spanish cuisine, but also a fantastic selection of international cuisine.
 Whether you prefer pizza, pub grub or fast food, tuck into all of it here.
 While some aspects are typical of tourist places, there are no built-up apartments in the town.
 You are, therefore, less likely to feel claustrophobic.

-There is no denying Cala d'Or is the perfect setting for people looking for a stylish and sophisticated destination.
-The region offers a chance to unwind, and it is ideal for families looking to spend quality time with each other.
+Enjoy shopping at local markets within easy reach of Cala d'Or.
+Felanitx market operates on Sunday while on Wednesday and Saturday, the Santanyi market is a fantastic option.
+Visit the Inca market on Saturday mornings.
+Cala d'Or is perfect for people looking for a stylish and sophisticated place to live.
+The region offers a chance to unwind and is ideal for families looking to spend quality time with each other.

 Puerto Pollensa's status as a small fishing village changed when Majorca locals flocked there as the ideal summer retreat destination.
 Building luxury villas, the reputation developed as affluent members of society and artisans flocked for inspiration and the more delicate side of life.
 Even Agatha Christie penned one of her novels here.
 By the time international tourism became the new norm for the Middle class, Puerto Pollensa had attracted a large fanbase of British holidaymakers and expats in later years.

 Many says, if beauty and stunning landscape scenery are what you want, Purto Pollensa fits the bill.
 While the popularity grew over the years, the local council kept true to their traditions, roots and culture, and the town has avoided looking like a concrete jungle, a fate that happened to other places.
 Winter times are decidedly low-key, but if an exclusive town with pretty scenery beckons, put Puerto Pollensa on your list.